joseeden/joeden/docs/006-Networking/060-Kong-API-Gateway/050-Analytics-Monitoring-Logging/051-Prometheus-Plugin.md

 ## Check Logs in Prometheus

-Open a web browser and nvaigate to the Prometheus page:
+Open a web browser and navigate to the Prometheus page:

 ```bash
 http://localhost:9090/
 ```

 Click the gear icon on the right and make sure the following settings are enabled.
-Type in 'kong` and it should show the available metrics.

 ![](/img/docs/12052024-prometheus-grafana-enabled-toggles.png)

-On the query field, enter the metric below.
-Type in 'kong` and it should show the available metrics.
-Click Execute.
+On the query field, type in 'kong` to show the available metrics.
+Select the correct one and click Execute.

 ```bash
 kong_nginx_requests_total
 ```

 ![](/img/docs/12052024-prometheus-grafana-autocomplete-kong-metrics.png)